-The District Court consequently concluded that Carrier had done "further injury to [its] argument by discarding the conclusions of the EC Decision when they deviate from Plaintiffs' agenda, e.g., the fact that the EC findings were limited to European conduct and the distinction between the two copper tubing cartels."
-Order 7, App.
+The District Court consequently concluded that Carrier had done "further injury to [its] argument by discarding the conclusions of the EC Decision when they deviate[d] from Plaintiffs' agenda, e.g., the fact that the EC findings were limited to European conduct and the distinction between the two copper tubing cartels."

+Order 7, JA0927.

 Remarkably, Carrier continues the same deceptive practices before this Court.
 First, Carrier continues to omit the location of events that it is well aware took place in Europe.
 For example, at page ten of its opening brief, Carrier references "[a] July 24, 1995 meeting" and "[a] Cuproclima meeting on February 2, 2001" without identifying locations.
 The EC Decision from which these allegations were lifted, however, clearly states that the meetings occurred in Oslo.
-Norway, and Zurich, Switzerland, respectively, EC ¶¶152, 175, App. , and that the matters discussed at those meetings concerned European commerce.
-EC ¶¶151-152, 168-175, App. .
+Norway, and Zurich, Switzerland, respectively, EC ¶152, 175, JA0314, JA0321, and that the matters discussed at those meetings concerned European commerce.
+EC ¶¶151-152, 168-175, JA0313-0314, JA0319-0321.
 Second, Carrier continues to invoke facts, such as the term "elephants," without acknowledging their source in the irrelevant EC Plumbing Tubes Decision.
-See Carrier Br.
-5; supra 13-15.
+See First Br.
+5-6; supra 13-15.
 Carrier continues this strategy on appeal, despite the District Court's having found "troubling the fact that Plaintiffs have presented facts from the plumbing tubes and ACR tubing investigations as if they described a single conspiracy."
-Order 7, App. ("Through its inclusion of factual details which do not pertain to the cartel at issue in this case, Plaintiffs have undermined any credibility the complaint otherwise possessed.").
+Order 7, JA0927 ("Through its inclusion of factual details which do not pertain to the cartel at issue in this case, Plaintiffs have undermined any credibility the complaint otherwise possessed.").

 In light of Carrier's systematic and misleading borrowing of allegations from the EC Decision, the District Court concluded that the amended complaint was so lacking in "substance of its own" that it had to be dismissed as "wholly insubstantial."
-Order 8-9, App. .
-The District Court acknowledged that "[t]he test for dismissal" on this basis "is a rigorous one," Order 8, App. , but held that Carrier's amended complaint had to be dismissed under even that high standard.
+Order 8-9, JA0928-0929.
+The District Court acknowledged that "[t]he test for dismissal" on this basis "is a rigorous one," Order 8, JA0928, but held that Carrier's amended complaint had to be dismissed under even that high standard.

 On appeal, Carrier contests neither the basic rule that federal courts lack subject-matter jurisdiction over "wholly insubstantial" claims, nor the District Court's conclusion that the amended complaint "borrows its substance entirely" from two European Commission decisions.
-Order 9, App. ; Carrier Br.
-10 (conceding that Carrier's allegations are based on "findings by the European Commission"); Carrier Br.
+Order 9, JA0929; First Br.
+10 (conceding that Carrier's allegations are based on "findings by the European Commission"); First Br.
 19 (facts in amended complaint "were largely drawn from findings by the EC").
-Instead, Carrier asserts: (1) that the District Court's decision was based on a determination that the factual allegations in the amended complaint were frivolous and that such a fact-based application of the substantiality doctrine is improper, see Carrier Br.
-24-29; and (2) that the district court erred by failing to limit its substantiality analysis to the face of the amended complaint, see Carrier Br.
-29-33.
+Instead, Carrier asserts: (1) that the District Court's decision was based on a determination that the factual allegations in the amended complaint were frivolous and that such a fact-based application of the substantiality doctrine is improper, see First Br.
+25-29; and (2) that the district court erred by failing to limit its substantiality analysis to the face of the amended complaint, see First Br.
+30-34.
 Both of Carrier's arguments are without merit.

 1. Carrier's first argument is that a complaint may be dismissed as "wholly insubstantial" only if it is "clearly foreclosed by precedent" or "based on an implausible legal theory."
-Carrier Br.
-24 (emphasis added).
-Accordingly,

-Carrier maintains, a court may not dismiss a complaint after concluding that its factual allegations are frivolous or wholly implausible.
+First Br.
+25 (emphasis added).
+Accordingly, Carrier maintains, a court may not dismiss a complaint after concluding that its factual allegations are frivolous or wholly implausible.